What's New in JAWS 17 Screen Reading Software

 For a great example, please try JAWS 17 on a web form such as the WebTrack sample form on the Surf's Up pages.
 On this page, you will be able to see the power of navigating more efficiently with the DOWN ARROW then in previous versions.

-Smart Navigation offers two modes, Controls and Tables, or Controls.
-Controls and Tables offers the most complete experience with Smart Navigation and is the mode that is enabled when using the INSERT+X toggle.
+Smart Navigation offers two modes: Controls and Tables, or Controls.
+Controls and Tables offers the most complete experience when navigating a web page using Smart Navigation.

 For an example of using Smart Navigation in tables, visit the Tables with JAWS and MAGic page on the Surf's Up pages.

-When set to Controls and focus is not in a table, navigation is the same as the Controls and Tables option.
-The only difference is that if you encounter a table, you will need to use the standard table reading commands (CTRL+ALT+ARROW keys) or the Table layer (INSERT+SPACEBAR, t) to navigate the table.
+When Smart Navigation is set to Controls but focus is not in a table, navigation is the same as the Controls and Tables option.
+The only difference is that if you encounter a table, you will need to use the standard table reading commands (CTRL+ALT+ARROW keys) or the Table layer (INSERT+SPACEBAR, T) to navigate the table.

 When Smart navigation is active, press ALT+DELETE or INSERT+TAB to have JAWS announce the current Smart Navigation level.